Thu, Mar 16, 2017

 Lastly, we have Panels.
 These are 3-dimensional data structures, that are rarely used, in comparison with DataFrames.
 Analogously to DataFrames, they can be thought of as Python dictionaries of DataFrames.
 Instead of "index" and "columns", Panels' axes are named as follow:

 The axes distinction is vital, since a lot of methods need to have this specified properly in order to work as expected.
-We’ll see it’s usage in following examples.
+We'll see its usage in the following examples.

-From here on, we will use the Series/DataFrame as the in the examples when explaining things, if something applies to a Series it probably does for DataFrames too, but it may not work the other way around.
+From here on, we will use the Series/DataFrame as the data structure of choice in the examples when explaining things.
+Keep in mind that anything that applies to Series probably applies to DataFrames too, but it may not be the case the other way around.

 There are several methods to retrieve data from a DataFrame, they can be separated by whether they return a scalar/subset of data, or if they are label/position based.